styrmis/heroku-buildpack-multi/README.md

-# Deprecated
+# Heroku Buildpack Multi

-This project is deprecated and is no longer being maintained.

-Please fork it to your own account and update your `BUILDPACK_URL`
+This buildpack was deprecated by its maintainer, with instruction that it could be used beyond Jan 1st 2017 by forking and updating the `BUILDPACK_URL`.

-You can also check out Heroku's [built-in buildpack-multi support](https://devcenter.heroku.com/articles/using-multiple-buildpacks-for-an-app).
+For the future, we might want to migrate to use Heroku's [built-in buildpack-multi support](https://devcenter.heroku.com/articles/using-multiple-buildpacks-for-an-app).

-Please check out my current project [Convox](https://convox.com) for all of your deployment needs!